-When talking about software design, the old culture was to create an app from a single design that was built in one piece.
-We call this a “monolithic” design because although the app might be modular, it still has to be run as one large piece of software.
+When talking about software design, the traditional culture was to create an app from a single design that was built in one piece.
+We call this a “monolithic” design because although the app might be modular, it still has to be run as one large block.
 Monolithic design usually encapsulates the User Interface (UI), the Data or Database Interface, and the Business Logic, or the “guts” of what the software does.

 Despite the positives to using monolithic architectures, there are plenty of drawbacks to using them.
 These include:

 - Difficult to modify — Often monolithic architectures require changes that affect more than one component within the software.
 That makes it difficult to change without affecting other parts of the software, most of the time, negatively.

 - Difficult to fully understand — Monolithic architectures often grow in complexity to the point where it is hard for other engineers and programmers to learn.

 - Drag on start-up time and resources — Monolithic software is designed to obtain all its resources at start-up, thus creating significant lag-time.

 - Reliability is suspect — Quite often this type of architecture doesn’t have the resiliency that microservices have.
 The result is memory leaks, bugs, and other problems that will bring down the entire app should there be a point of failure that hasn’t been detected.